VetSkill Level 3 Diploma

 Veterinary Nursing (Companion Animal)

 Our Level 3 Veterinary Nursing course is an Apprenticeship; meaning our students are employed and working in practice for 30+hours each week, with day release to College throughout the duration of their course.

-The Level 3 qualification is essential to become an RCVS registered veterinary nurse.
-You’ll be supported in developing vital clinical and employability skills in a real life setting, in preparation for the responsibilities and accountability of being a registered veterinary nurse.
+The Level 3 qualification is essential to become a Registered Veterinary Nurse.
+You’ll be supported in developing vital clinical and employability skills in a real-life setting in preparation for the responsibilities and accountability of being a Registered Veterinary Nurse.